stonemjs/Core/README.fr.md

     bootstrappers: [],

     /**
-     * List of Service providers to register in the Service container */
+     * List of Service providers to register services in the Service container */
     providers: [],